d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/maximum-likelihood.md

 ## The Maximum Likelihood Principle

 This has a Bayesian interpretation which can be helpful to think about.
-Suppose that we have a model with parameters $\boldsymbol{\theta}$ and a collection of data points $X$.
+Suppose that we have a model with parameters $\boldsymbol{\theta}$ and a collection of data examples $X$.
 For concreteness, we can imagine that $\boldsymbol{\theta}$ is a single value representing the probability that a coin comes up heads when flipped, and $X$ is a sequence of independent coin flips.
 We will look at this example in depth later.

 If we want to find the most likely value for the parameters of our model, that means we want to find